Digitization in all areas of life

-How does digital stress arise, how can it be identified and what is the healthy use of digital technologies?
+– Digital stress: How does digital stress arise, how can it be recognized and what is a healthy use of digital technologies?

-What are the potentials for positive influence on human behaviour through information systems and how can digital technologies be geared more closely to people and their needs?
+– Positive influence: What are the potentials for positive influence on human behavior through information systems and how can digital technologies be more closely aligned to people and their needs?

 Under keywords such as telemedicine, electronic patient files, big data and networking of players, technological progress allows new forms of care, improved communication and increased digitization of the health care system.
 Digital Health encompasses all applications and measures that use the possibilities of modern information and communication technologies.
 These support, for example, the treatment and care of patients or the prevention of diseases.
 Digital Health puts the patient at the centre of attention.
 The aim is to avoid overuse, underuse and misuse, achieve cost efficiency and create transparency.
 Digital health management answers the question of how health-conscious behavior can be further promoted, both at the consumer level and from a business perspective, in order to reduce sick leave.
 Employers must apply the Occupational Health and Safety Act and also introduce solutions for employees.
 Data Analytics functions here as a methodological building block that makes it possible to derive concrete and action-oriented recommendations from the broad mass of available data.
 Ultimately, the networking of actors through digital processes and systems makes it possible to minimise coordination, integration and networking problems and contributes to increasing quality and efficiency.

 The aim of this research area is to improve the health care system through the use of digital technologies.
 To this end, we investigate how data analyses can improve diagnostics on the one hand and processes on the other.
 In addition, we address the concerns and reservations of patients about telemedicine and other digital health services.

 Further detailed information on our e-health topics can also be found in our brochure.